-This special Bicentennial Edition includes editorial contributions from Frederick Douglass Family Initiatives founders, Nettie Washington Douglass, Kenneth B. Morris, Jr., Robert J. Benz and several prominent Douglass scholars and enthusiasts.
-In addition, we are honored to have one of the country's leading voices on criminal justice reform, Bryan Stevenson, write the book's Introduction.
+This special Bicentennial Edition includes editorial contributions from Frederick Douglass Family Initiatives founders, Nettie Washington Douglass, Kenneth B. Morris, Jr., and several prominent Douglass scholars and enthusiasts.
+In addition, we are honored to have Bryan Stevenson, one of the country's leading voices on criminal justice reform, contribute a powerful Introduction.
 Bryan is the New York Times Bestselling author of Just Mercy and the Founder and Executive Director of Equal Justice Initiative.

 One Million Abolitionists:

-- 1 Million secondary school-aged children receive a free copy of the book
+- 1 Million students will receive a free copy of the book

 - Essay and oratory contests

-- One thousand copies are signed by Douglass descendants
+- One thousand copies are signed by Douglass's descendants

 - Digital copies of the Narrative are offered free to students